MattB543/SealedNote/README.md

-# FilteredFeedback - Anonymous Feedback Platform
+# SealedNote - Anonymous Feedback Platform

 An anonymous feedback platform that filters mean comments using AI and encrypts all feedback with end-to-end encryption.